Dominique Scholten: Managerial career

+Scholten played for several years at amateur level in the Netherlands, alongside various jobs at different clubs, working mainly in youth academies.
+However, he announced in April 2023 that he had hung up his boots.

 In the 2006–07 season he started coaching youth teams at his former club NEC.
 In December 2009, Scholten started his own football academy.
 Scholten was active as a coach at the NEC/FC Oss academy from 2011.
 In addition, he worked in sports marketing for NOC/NSF between 2014 and 2017.
 In the 2016–17 season, he was head of Achilles '29 regional youth academy.
 In 2017, he became head of youth scouting and general affairs manager at the NEC/FC Oss academy.
-On 5 February 2020 it was announced that Scholten would become manager of the Twente academy from 1 April 2020.
+On 5 February 2020 it was announced that Scholten would become manager of the FC Twente/Heracles Academy from 1 April 2020.

+In the summer 2022, Dominique Scholten extended his contract and was promoted to director of the FC Twente/Heracles Academie.